DaviddeMiguel/meslize-fotomaton/README.md

 meslize-fotomaton
 =================

 This is the source of the Android App "Fotomatón".
+Download it on https://play.google.com/store/apps/details?id=com.meslize.fotomaton&hl=es

 Dependencies:
 - library-appcompat // This library adds support for the Action Bar user interface design pattern.
 More info https://developer.android.com/tools/support-library/features.html